May says won't trigger EU divorce until UK-wide approach agreed

 It is now the official opposition to the SNP in Edinburgh, having beaten the once dominant Labour Party into third place.

-(Writing by Estelle Shirbon and Michael Holden; Editing by Guy Faulconbridge and Robin Pomeroy)
+(Writing by Estelle Shirbon and Michael Holden, Editing by Guy Faulconbridge and Angus MacSwan)